neilenns/mobiflight-docs/content/boards/_index.md

 ## Other supported boards

 These boards are supported but are older designs.
 If you already own one, they work fine.
-If you are purchasing a new board buy a [recommended board](/boards/recommended) instead.
+If you are purchasing a new board, buy a [recommended board](/boards/recommended) instead.

 {{< cards >}}
 {{< card link="supported/arduino-mega-2560" title="Arduino Mega 2560 Rev3" subtitle="ATmega2560 microcontroller" image="card-images/boards/mega-2560-rev3.png" >}}